Brand & Generic Names; Drug Classes

 |Generic name: atomoxetine|

-Class: Norepinephrine-Selective Reuptake Inhibiting Antidepressants Technically Strattera is a non-stimulant treatment for ADD|
+|Additional drug class(es): Norepinephrine-Selective Reuptake Inhibiting Antidepressants non-stimulant treatment for ADD|

 ADD/ADHD for adults and children

 Uses Approved Overseas but not in the US